hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Protected Datagroups

-The following system datagroups are protected and cannot be modified or deleted through the tool:
+The following system datagroups are protected and cannot be modified or deleted through the tool and are hidden from view when viewing available datagroups.

 - `private_net`
 - `images`
 - `aol`
+- `sys_APM_MS_Office_OFBA_DG`

-These are pre-configured BIG-IP datagroups that the system depends on.
-Attempting to select them for modification will produce an error message.
+Attempting to modify or delete these datagroups will produce an error message.

 ### Log Files